 We have conducted our annual survey, which helps us to improve our service to the end-user community.
 Respondents were asked for their opinions on various topics related to anti-virus software testing and anti-virus software in general.
 We would like to thank everyone who took the time to complete the survey.
-This survey can be downloaded as PDF from here.
+The PDF version can be downloaded here.

 The survey results are invaluable to us.
 This report contains the results of the survey questions.

 As in 2020, measures to reduce the spread of COVID-19 caused very high Internet usage in 2021, compared to pre-Covid times.
 Working from home was the norm for millions of people, and face-to-face social gatherings were replaced by virtual meetings using platforms like Zoom and Skype.
 Whilst growth in laptop sales was not as high as in 2020, it still reached double figures.
 This makes security software for desktop operating systems more important than ever, as cybercriminals attempt to exploit the new situation.

 This annual survey of computer users worldwide also focuses on which security products (free and paid), operating systems and browsers are most widely used.